What’s IT managed service?

 - How did …. react in difficult situations?
 Please give an example?

-- Please share a situation where proactivity was necessary and (company name) acted accordingly
+- Please share a situation where (company name) acted proactively

 - How fast were they able to start offering the needed service?